 Each Mass is a unique opportunity for transformation.
-Not only do the bread and wine
+Not only do the bread and wine change-your heart, your story, your family, and your world can also be changed... if you participate with living faith.

-"This is my Body, which will be given for you; do this in memory of me."
+"This is my Body, which will be given for you; do this in memory of

 (Luke 22:19)